 How does "Use Buy Now or Fixed Price Offer if it becomes available" work?

 BidBud will only snap up the Buy Now instantly if the Buy Now is added.
-If it's lowered, BidBud will not snap it up instantly, there will be a delay of up to two hours.
+If it's lowered, BidBud will not snap it up instantly, there will be a delay of up to an hour.
 This is for technical reasons outside of BidBud's control.

 This only takes effect if you actually schedule a bid.
 Don't worry about it being ticked by default, BidBud will not buy anything on your behalf unless you explicitly ask it to.